SysKitTeam/docs-monitor/how-to/move-database-to-new-server.md

 ---
-title: Move database to a new server
-author: Andrea Budisa
 description: This article explains how to move the SysKit Monitor database to a new server.
-date: 29/06/17
 ---

 # Move database to new server